AppImage/docs.appimage.org/source/reference/appimage/appimage-types.rst

    The AppImage specification is relatively broad, which means there are some decisions the implementation (used to create AppImages) can decide, for example which parameters like ``--appimage-extract`` are available.
 In theory, different implementations can make different decisions, resulting in different AppImages having different features (like CLI flags).

    In practice, however, |appimage_implementations_practice|.
-Therefore, their implementation details influence almost all AppImages and also change its “type / version”.
+Therefore, their implementation details influence almost all AppImages and also change its "type / version".
 (This is also why this documentation can assume AppImages to follow those implementations and have corresponding features (like CLI flags).)

 ..
    TODO: When / if go-appimagetool becomes or uses the reference implementation, change this to